 We have an intricate network of connective tissue running throughout our body that serves a higher purpose than just holding us together.
 Ian Craig explains why.

 According to Thomas Myers, who wrote a lovely book called Myofascial Lines, there are three networks within the body which hold it together and allow it to function as synchronously as it does: the nervous system, the vascular system, and the network of connective tissue.
-In this way, 70 trillion cells can live together harmoniously withing the confines of our body.
+In this way, 70 trillion cells can live together harmoniously within the confines of our body.

 A COMMUNICATION NETWORK